How to Turn Your Lyrics Into a Real Song with AI

 That wall doesn't exist anymore.

-How Lyrics-to-Song AI Actually Works
+So, How Does Lyrics-to-Song AI Actually Work?

-Step 1: Bring your lyrics.
+Step 1: Have your lyrics.

 Step 2: Describe the vibe, not the theory.

-• "Slow, emotional R&B. Late night.
+- "Slow, emotional R&B. Late night.
 Regret."

-• "Upbeat folk-pop, like driving with the windows down."
+- "Upbeat folk-pop, like driving with the windows down."

-• "Dark trap beat.
+- "Dark trap beat.
 Aggressive but controlled."

-• "Acoustic and raw, like a voice memo that happened to sound beautiful."
+- "Acoustic and raw, like a voice memo that happened to sound beautiful."

 The more specific your emotion and setting, the better the result.
 Genre helps too, but mood matters more.